Astavakrasana

 Table of Contents

 Astavakrasana, or the Eight-Angle pose, was named after a noble Yogi Ashtavakra.
-The eight-angle pose is mainly practiced in the Hatha yoga practice.
-There is a magical energy work after practicing Astavakrasana.
+The eight-angle pose is mainly practised in the Hatha yoga practice.Â

-He was the son of King Kagola, who cursed him for having curves on his body when he was in his mother’s womb.
+Astavakra was the son of King Kagola, who cursed him for having curves on his body when he was in his mother’s womb.Â

-How to practice Astavakrasana or Eight-Angle Pose?
+How to do Astavakrasana or Eight-Angle Pose?

-- It balances on palms, and there should be enough practice of Crow Pose.
+- Â It balances on palms, and there should be enough practice of Crow Pose.
 Then, finally, it prepares the body to adopt the Eight-Angle pose.

 - After bending your elbows, twist the lower back and place one of the hips on the alternative elbow.